 - Strategies for addressing diversity, equity and inclusion

 - Community impact assessment

 WHO SHOULD ENROLL

 This online professional development program is designed to further your understanding of racial equity, diversity, and implicit bias.
 If you want to understand how you, your business, organization or school can move beyond reflecting and into the work of creating a more equitable world, this is the program for you.
-Similar to the Restorative Justice program we offer, we encourage you to sign up along with other people from your networks—an accountability partner goes a long way!
+We encourage you to sign up along with other people from your networks — an accountability partner goes a long way!

 - Teachers, educators, professors—anyone in the field of teaching and learning

 - Nonprofit workers